michael2012z/BitBible/markdown/KJV/files/Dan.md

 9. Now God had brought Daniel into favour and tender love with the prince of the eunuchs.

-10. And the prince of the eunuchs said unto Daniel, I fear my lord the king, who hath appointed your meat and your drink: for why should he see your faces worse liking than the children which are of your sort? then shall ye make me endanger my head to the king.worse…: Heb. saddersort: or, term, or, continuance?
+10. And the prince of the eunuchs said unto Daniel, I fear my lord the king, who hath appointed your meat and your drink: for why should he see your faces worse liking than the children which are of your sort? then shall ye make me endanger my head to the king.

-11. Then said Daniel to Melzar, whom the prince of the eunuchs had set over Daniel, Hananiah, Mishael, and Azariah,Melzar: or, the steward
+11. Then said Daniel to Melzar, whom the prince of the eunuchs had set over Daniel, Hananiah, Mishael, and Azariah,

-12. Prove thy servants, I beseech thee, ten days; and let them give us pulse to eat, and water to drink.pulse: Heb. of pulseto eat…: Heb. that we may eat, etc
+12. Prove thy servants, I beseech thee, ten days; and let them give us pulse to eat, and water to drink.

 13. Then let our countenances be looked upon before thee, and the countenance of the children that eat of the portion of the king’s meat: and as thou seest, deal with thy servants.